 FDA bans shock device used on mentally disabled patients

-The Food and Drug Administration is banning an type of electrical shock device used to discourage aggressive behaviors in patients with disabilities
+The Food and Drug Administration is banning electrical shock devices used to discourage aggressive behaviors in patients with disabilities

 WASHINGTON -- Federal officials on Wednesday banned electrical shock devices used to discourage aggressive, self-harming behavior in patients with mental disabilities.